The George Alexander Foundation was established by Mr George Alexander AM in 1972 to provide grants for public charitable purposes in Australia.

 The award of the scholarship shall be made in the absolute discretion of the Selection Committee, which shall comprise:

-- Plus 2 members of JCUs academic or professional/technical staff, as determined by the Char. these could include:
+- Plus member/s of JCUs academic or professional/technical staff, as determined by the Chair.
+These could include:

 - Member of Future Students Team

 - Member of Academic Quality and Strategy Team.

 - **OR a pool of appropriate JCU representatives

 The Selection Committee reserves the right not to award a Scholarship in any year if, in the opinion of the Selection Committee, there is no candidate of sufficient merit to warrant an award;